CDM regulations for small builders: what you legally need to do

 The duty holders under CDM 2015

 Principal designer: On projects involving more than one contractor, a principal designer must be appointed to coordinate health and safety during the pre-construction phase.
+They play a pivotal role in ensuring the project is planned with safety in mind from the beginning.

-Principal contractor: On projects involving more than one contractor, a principal contractor must be appointed.
-They are responsible for health and safety on site during the construction phase and for producing the construction phase plan.
+Principal contractor: Similar to the principal designer, on projects with multiple contractors, a principal contractor must be appointed.
+They hold responsibility for health and safety on site during the construction phase and for producing the construction phase plan.

 When does a project need to be notified to the HSE?